iterative/dvc.org/public/static/docs/install/linux.md

 plan to use, you might need to install optional dependencies: `[s3]`, `[azure]`, `[gdrive]`, `[gs]`, `[oss]`, `[ssh]`.
 Use `[all]` to include them all.

-> Please restart your terminal (or resource the shell configuration file e.g.
+> Please restart your terminal or re-source the shell configuration file
-> `.bashrc`, `.profile`, `.zshrc`) if you get a `Command 'dvc' not found` error
+> (`.bashrc`, `.zshrc`, etc.) if you get `Command 'dvc' not found` after
-> when trying to use `dvc` after installation.
-For containers (or any
-> environment where restarting the terminal isn't desirable), it's also possible
+> installation.
+If restarting the terminal isn't desirable (e.g. containers),
-> to manually prefix DVC's binary directory to the `PATH` environment variable.
+> it's also possible to manually edit the `PATH` env variable.

 <details>